goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `claimpayment()`

 Claims a share of available payroll funds.
-Payments can be claimed for each treasury where work was performed.
+Payments can be claimed for each group where work was performed.

 - name `worker_name`: the name of the worker claiming a payment.

-- symbol `treasury_symbol`: the treasury symbol for which work was done.
+- symbol `treasury_symbol`: the group symbol for which work was done.

 ```
 cleos push action trailservice claimpayment '["testaccountb", "2,TEST"]' -p testaccountb